thumbmarkjs/thumbmarkjs/README.md

 Have a look at the [IOS](https://github.com/thumbmarkjs/thumbmark-swift) and [Android](https://github.com/thumbmarkjs/thumbmark-android) versions as well.

-## Demo page
+## How well does it perform?

-The library works quite well to distinguish common browsers.
+Even the client library alone works adequately to distinguish common browsers.
 Sampled data shows a uniqueness of 90.5%-95.5% (95% confidence interval).

 Mileage may vary though.
-Mac/Safari users tend to clash more than Windows users, and it does depend on your audience.
+Mac/Safari users tend to either clash more than Windows users, or be too unique (noise in the components).
+It does depend on your audience, too.

+With the added entropy from an API call, that includes much more entropy by investigating headers, TLS handshake signatures etc, it gets veeery unique.
+Like 99.9%.

 ## Simple usage from CDN